-Aim for at least eight cups of water a day and more if you’re very active, pregnant, or are a type of person who tends to sweat a lot.
+Aim for at least 8 cups of water a day and more if you’re very active, pregnant, or are a type of person who tends to sweat a lot.
 Sweating will increase dehydration.

 If these measures don’t work, you may have a medical condition that’s causing your dizziness.
-In this case, you should consult your doctor to try and determine the cause of your dizziness.
+In this case, you should consult your doctor to try to determine the cause of your dizziness.

 If you’re regularly waking up with dizziness or having any regular episodes of dizziness throughout the day or all day, talk to your doctor to rule out any possible medical conditions that could be causing the dizziness.